DiscordClients/DiscordAPI/READme.md

 # Welcome to DiscordAPI

-This repository shows you how to use DiscordAPI
+This repository shows a example usage of DiscordAPI

+This is still on working progress and there is right now only dming function soon there will be more

 Installation:
 ```